OpenAssetIO/OpenAssetIO/decisions/DR002-Getter-method-naming.md

 possible.
 Naming schemes for symbols are crucial in aiding readability.

-A common pattern for accessor (getter) methods/functions is to begin the function name with `get`, and historically OAIO liberally used this convention for such functions.
+A common pattern for accessor (getter) methods/functions is to begin the function name with `get`, and historically OpenAssetIO liberally used this convention for such functions.
 However, there are alternative schemes that might help developers viewing a cross-section of the codebase to make better inferences about the wider codebase.

 ## Relevant data

-This decision was made with reference to [one of the early RFCs](https://github.com/TheFoundryVisionmongers/OpenAssetIO/issues/5) for OAIO.
+This decision was made with reference to [one of the early RFCs](https://github.com/TheFoundryVisionmongers/OpenAssetIO/issues/5) for OpenAssetIO.

 Alternative coding conventions include